Find Out The Types of Baby Formula Best For Your Kid

 Powder, Liquid Concentrate, or Ready-to-Serve?

-The first step in choosing the right formula for your baby is deciding whether or not they have a milk allergy or intolerance (which means they do not tolerate milk).
-If they do, then lactose-free or hydrolysed formulas may be an option for you as these contain no lactose at all – whereas soy-based and cow’s milk-based formulas will contain some amount of lactose since this is naturally occurring in both products).
+The first step in choosing the right formula for your Baby is deciding whether or not they have a milk allergy or intolerance (which means they do not tolerate milk).
+If they do, then lactose-free or hydrolyzed formulas may be an option for you, as these contain no lactose at all –.
+In contrast, soy-based and cow’s milk-based formulas will contain some lactose since this is naturally occurring in both products).

 All things being equal, the type of formula you choose depends on how much money you have and how much time you have.
-Parents who have money but no time will use ready-to-feed formulas since they are the most convenient.
+Parents with money but no time will use ready-to-feed formulas since they are the most convenient.

 Parents who wish to save money will use powdered baby formula because it is, by far, the cheapest.
-When prepared properly, the nutritional content of powdered, concentrate, or ready-to-feed formulas will be the same because the content of baby formula is regulated by the FDA (US Food and Drug Administration).
+When appropriately prepared, the nutritional content of powdered, concentrated, or ready-to-feed formulas will be the same because the content of baby formula is regulated by the FDA (U.S. Food and Drug Administration).

 Powder

 Powdered formulas are the cheapest.
 They are flexible in that you can make as much or as little formula as you need.
-Compared to liquid formulas, powdered formula are lighter in weight and may be easier to travel with.
-Once a can is opened, it is good for a month (compared to liquid formulas which can only be kept for 48 hours).
+Compared to liquid formulas, powdered formulas are lighter in weight and may be easier to travel with.
+Once a can is opened, it is suitable for a month (compared to liquid formulas, which can only be kept for 48 hours).

 Ready-to-serve

-Ready to serve formulas are the most expensive but they are also the most convenient.
+Ready-to-serve formulas are the most expensive but also the most convenient.
 Here, you only need to open a can, pour it into a baby bottle, and then feed it to Baby immediately.
-Ready to feed formulas can stay fresh in a refrigerator for up to 48 hours; after that, it should be thrown away because bacteria may grow in it.
+Ready-to-feed formulas can stay fresh in a refrigerator for up to 48 hours; they should be thrown away because bacteria may grow.

 Concentrate

 Concentrated baby formulas are intermediate in price and convenience.
 Here, water needs to be added to the formula concentrate before it is ready to use.
-Since the concentrate is already in liquid form, it is easy to mix with water (powder take a while before it completely dissolves).
+Since the concentrate is already in liquid form, mixing with water is easy (powder takes a while before it completely dissolves).
 When opened, concentrated formula can be kept in the refrigerator and must be used within 48 hours.
 Beyond that, it should be discarded.

-Some baby formula manufactures will give you free samples.
-This will allow you to try the formula without having to pay for a large container (which your baby may subsequently reject).
-Some people argue that “free” samples are just a marketing strategy: once Baby has drank some of the formula and seems happy, parents will continue to buy that same brand.
+Some baby formula manufacturers will give you free samples.
+This will allow you to try the formula without paying for a large container (which your Baby may subsequently reject).
+Some argue that “free” samples are just a marketing strategy: once Baby has drunk some of the formula and seems happy, parents will continue to buy that exact brand.

-Cow’s milk does not have the same components as breast milk, however, manufactures try to correct for this by adding and removing components so that it parallels human breast milk as best as possible.
+Cow’s milk does not have the same components as breast milk; however, manufacturers try to correct this by adding and removing components to parallel human breast milk as best as possible.

 The top brands of baby formula are: